 Personal photography project – WW1 battlefields

 One of my ongoing personal photography projects is visiting the WW1 battlefields of the Somme and Ypres Salient.
 Both my grandfathers were ‘in it’ for the whole war.
-Both volunteered and survived.
-I never met them, but it’s good to walk the same fields and towns they would have known then, carrying rifle and pack.
+Both volunteered and somehow survived.
+I never met them, but it’s good to walk the same fields and streets they would have known then, carrying rifle and pack.
 In a way it’s a tribute to what they suffered.
-I was named after them, James Francis Burke and William Sleightholm.
+I was named after them, Pte James Francis Burke and Pte William Sleightholm.

 Somme landscape.
 The white marks are the remains of German trenches, dug into the chalk and scattered by a century of ploughing.
-I took this near the Lochnagar mine crater, looking towards Becourt and Fricourt.
+I took this near the famous Lochnagar mine crater, looking towards Becourt and Fricourt.
 On one level, it’s a peaceful landscape, but underlying that is the knowledge of what horrors took place here.

 German war cemetery at Langemarck, Ypres Salient in Flanders.
 Unlike the English garden-themed British war cemeteries around here, the German cemeteries are ‘concentrated burials’, or mass graves.
 What was nice to see was the English remembrance cross, left by a visitor.
 Hitler was filmed visiting here during WW2.
 It’s a sobering place to visit, in what was once a nightmare landscape, fought over for 4 years.
 My grandfather, James F Burke, was in action here in WW1 with the BEF Worcesters.
 His mother was German and his father Irish.